n8ta/Learning-Rebound/Lesson6.md

 sim.initSimulationArchive("output.bin",interval=.05)
 sim.integrate(tmax)
 ```
 This should be easily understood if you have completed the early lessons.
-It is an Earth/Sun orbit for
+It is an Earth/Sun orbit for a time of 1 year with snapshots saved at .01year intervals.